-For additional information regarding Vogtle Units No. 3 and No. 4, see "Item 1-BUSINESS-OUR POWER SUPPLY RESOURCES-Future Power Resources-Plant Vogtle Units No. 3 and No. 4" in our 2019 Form 10-K. For information regarding our financing of the additional Vogtle units, see "Financing Activities-Department of Energy-Guaranteed Loans" and Note L of Notes to Unaudited Consolidated Financial Statements.
-See "Item 1A-RISK FACTORS" in our 2019 Form 10-K for a discussion of certain risks associated with the licensing, construction, financing and operation of nuclear generating units, and "Risk Factors" for a discussion of risks related to disruption to the project resulting from COVID-19.
+For additional information regarding Vogtle Units No. 3 and No. 4, see "Item 1-BUSINESS-OUR POWER SUPPLY RESOURCES-Future Power Resources-Plant Vogtle Units No. 3 and No. 4" in our 2020 Form 10-K. For information regarding our financing of the additional Vogtle units, see "Financing Activities-Department of Energy-Guaranteed Loans" and Note L of Notes to Unaudited Consolidated Financial Statements.
+See "Item 1A-RISK FACTORS" in our 2020 Form 10-K for a discussion of certain risks associated with the licensing, construction, financing and operation of nuclear generating units.